Ipicon/32bit-dll-runner/README.md

 1. Download the latest [release](https://github.com/Ipicon/32bit-dll-runner/releases).
 2. Add `32bit-dll-runner.exe` to your system's `PATH`.
-3. compile the `dllrunner.proto` fiel to a language of your choice.
+3. compile the `dllrunner.proto` file to a language of your choice.
 4. Start interacting with your DLLs via the provided API.

 ## Build and install from source